-These portfolios have wide tolerance bands for equity (30% to 70%) such that we can be active when market opportunities present themselves.
-This gives investors a solution for their cash to invest into our moderate solution which considers the economic environment, valuation levels and opportunities resulting in an increase or decrease to equity for their portfolio compared to a static bond vs equity allocation like many traditional portfolios.
+We can be active when market opportunities present themselves.
+We consider the economic environment, valuation levels and opportunities which could result in an increase or decrease to equity for their portfolio compared to a static bond vs equity allocation, as with many traditional portfolios.
 If a portfolio is static (or within strict tolerance bands) we don't think the manager fees charged by many in the industry are justified.
-If the portfolio is static or within a tight band we think investors should consider some of single house multi-asset solutions like the Vanguard Lifestyle Strategies.
+If the portfolio is static or within a tight band, we think investors should consider some of the single house multi-asset solutions provided by the big ETF product houses.
+However, we believe our active approach to thinking about interest rate risk, credit risk and currency in a fixed income context can make a meaningful difference to portfolio outcomes.
+Similarly, considering sector, country, thematic and factor exposures (e.g. growth vs value) within the equity allocation has the potential to improve returns or reduce risk, or both.
+For example, see below the Omba Moderate Risk Global Allocation Fund compared to three leading ETF product providers who have static bond/ equity exposures where strict rebalancing to target weights is applied.